Baby Chiropractor Gold Coast

 - Is breastfeeding painful?
 (Muscular tension can affect optimal positioning and jaw opening)

 Muscular tension may contribute to restricted arm or leg movements which can inhibit crawling, rolling and walking.
-A good and detailed history enables likely medical causes to be eliminated so treatment can focus on relieving the muscular tension and improving range of motion.
+A structured and detailed history enables likely medical causes to be eliminated so treatment can focus on relieving the muscular tension and improving range of motion.

 These babies often present with: